sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/index.md

 ---

 {: .goal }
-> In this module, we'll be exploring Sysdig's capabilities around detecting **and preventing** runtime threats.
+> In this module we'll explore Sysdig's ability to detect **and prevent** runtime threats.
 >
 > Please note that this is an in-depth, hands-on module.
-It goes into much detail around not only using Sysdig Secure, but also how to secure Kubernetes workloads.
+It goes into a lot of detail on not only how to use Sysdig Secure, but also how to secure Kubernetes workloads.
 >
-> There are a few sections to this module:
+> There are several sections to this module:
 >
-> 1. How Sysdig Detects Runtime Threats (the current section)
+> 1. How Sysdig detects runtime threats (the current section).
-> 2. Simulating an Attack on a Kubernetes Workload
+> 2. Simulating an attack on a Kubernetes workload
-> 3. Securing the Workload
+> 3. Securing the workload
 > 4. Conclusion
 >
-> Please set aside 1-2 hours to complete this module.
+> Please allow 1-2 hours to complete this module.

 ## Runtime Threat Detection and Prevention for Kubernetes Workloads